Rodolfo Neri Vela: Career

 Neri has worked in the Institute of Electrical and Electronics Engineers, United States; The Institution of Electrical Engineers, UK; Asociación Mexicana de Ingenieros en Comunicaciones Eléctricas y Electrónicas, Mexico; and Colegio de Ingenieros Mecánicos y Electricistas, Mexico.

-Neri has also worked as an Institute of Electrical Research, Mexico, in the Radio communications Group, doing research and system planning on antenna theory and design, satellite communications systems, and Earth station technology.
+Neri has also worked at the Institute of Electrical Research, Mexico, in the Radio Communications Group, doing research and system planning on antenna theory and design, satellite communications systems, and Earth station technology.

 He is currently also a full-time researcher at the Electric Engineering department of the Faculty of Engineering at UNAM.

 In 2016, he had a participation in the Latin American dubbing of the film Finding Dory as the narrator of the recording of the Institute of Marine Life.

 Spaceflight

 Neri Vela's flight suit in the Museum of Technology in Mexico City.

-Neri was a Payload Specialist aboard the STS-61-B Atlantis mission, from (November 26 to December 3, 1985).
+Neri was a Payload Specialist aboard the STS-61-B Atlantis mission, from 26 November to 3 December 1985.
 STS-61B launched at night from Kennedy Space Center, Florida, and returned to land at Edwards Air Force Base, California.
 During the mission the crew deployed the MORELOS-B, AUSSATT II, and SATCOM K-2 communications satellites, conducted two six-hour spacewalks to demonstrate space station construction techniques with the EASE/ACCESS experiments, operated the Continuous Flow Electrophoresis (CRFES) experiment for McDonnell Douglas and a Getaway Special (GAS) container for Telesat, Canada, conducted several Mexican Payload Specialists Experiments for the Mexican government, and tested the Orbiter Experiments Digital Autopilot (OEX DAP).

-At mission conclusion, Neri had traveled 2.4 million miles (3.8 million km) in 108 Earth orbits, and logged over 165 hours in space.
+At mission conclusion, Neri had travelled 2.4 million miles (3.8 million km) in 108 Earth orbits, and logged over 165 hours in space.

 Neri requested tortillas in his food supply on the flight.
 Subsequently, NASA began including tortillas on shuttle and ISS missions, since tortillas, unlike regular bread, did not create crumbs and could be used to make sandwiches or hold other food items.
-Since then, tortillas have been a favorite of astronauts and are standard fare aboard ISS.
+Since then, tortillas have been a favourite of astronauts and are standard fare aboard ISS.
 Crewmembers use them to make breakfast burritos, hamburgers, and even peanut butter and jelly sandwiches.